Joe-Demp/KitchenStoreAPI/README.md

 * Should track expiry dates and provide warnings
 * Should divide products into logical segments
 * Should generate shopping lists on demand

+##Thanks to
+Jayson Taylor https://jasontaylor.dev/ for inspiration with respect to Clean Archictecture